Aberdeen airport drive-thru coronavirus test centre opens - Evening Express

 The site has been set up at Aberdeen International Airport and works on an appointment basis for self-isolating key workers and their families.

-The workers will be selected and contacted by their employers and will recieve their results within a few days.
+The workers will be selected and contacted by their employers and will receive their results within a few days.

 The facility at Aberdeen Airport, at the Wellheads Road Park and Depart site, is being operated in partnership with Sodexo and will provide up to five drive-through lanes.